ibm-messaging/mq-jms-spring/README.md

 This means that we can build a non-SNAPSHOT version while still not pushing it out and the github version of the file can match exactly what was built.

-* If the version contains 'SNAPSHOT' that we will use that temporary repo in the Central Repository. else we push to the RELEASE repository
+-   If the version contains 'SNAPSHOT' that we will use that temporary repo in the Central Repository. else we push to the RELEASE repository
-* If the version contains 'LOCAL'  or the environment variable "PushToMaven" is not set ** then the output will be copied to a local Maven repository under the user's home directory (~/.m2/repository).
+-   If the version contains 'LOCAL'  or the environment variable "PushToMaven" is not set ** then the output will be copied to a local Maven repository under the user's home directory (~/.m2/repository).
-** else we attempt to push the jar files to the Nexus Central Repository.
+    ** otherwise we attempt to push the jar files to the Nexus Central Repository.

 If pushing to the Nexus Release area, then once the build has been successfully transferred you must log into Nexus to do the final promotion (CLOSE/RELEASE) of the artifact.
 Although it is